 WARNING: Never remove the coolant reservoir cap while the engine is running or hot.

 Odometer: Registers the total miles (kilometers) of the vehicle.
-Refer to Message center in the Driver Controls chapter on how to switch the display from Metric to English.
+Refer to Message center in this chapter for information on how to switch the display from Metric to English.

-NU 888888mi
+NU 88888mi